team3cord/PCS-JS-immersion/notes/database-notes.md

   *

 ### Postgresql

+  * createdb name;  then psql name: go to connect to db.
   * \d [arg]; => describes the arg table, no arg describes all tables
   * SELECT * FROM table; => shows columns and rows from table.
   *